open-edge-insights/eii-core/README.md

-Edge Insights Software (EII) is the framework for enabling smart manufacturing with visual and point defect inspections.
+Edge Insights for Industrial(EII) is the framework for enabling smart manufacturing with visual and point defect inspections.

 # Contents: